 Students live on campus in single rooms in one of the four Colleges (Digby Stuart, Froebel, Southlands, and Whitelands).
 Kitchen and bathroom facilities are shared, and each student is responsible for his/her own meals.
 There are plenty of coffee and snack bars, cafeterias, and the Student Union facilities on campus where students can get meals.
 Students are provided a kitchen linen pack.
 All rooms have full internet access.
 Living on campus is a convenient, safe, easy and a great way to meet other students.

 All students are encouraged to participate in one or several of the many sports, music, special interest or social clubs sponsored by Roehampton’s Student Union, which provide an excellent way to further meet and develop a cross-cultural understanding of British society.
 As part of the program, students will participate in excursions to various sites such as Bath and Windsor.
 Additionally, many students take excursions and short trips to Continental Europe and other parts of the British Isles.

-Cost includes University of Roehampton tuition, single room accommodation in Residence Halls with shared bath, in-country orientation, excursions, cell phone, health insurance, textbooks, meals, course-related field trips, airport pick-up, laundry, and UHM Study Abroad fees.
-Students who opt for a private bath will pay a supplement.
+Cost includes University of Roehampton tuition, single room accommodation in Residence Halls with shared bath, in-country orientation, excursions, cell phone plan, health insurance, textbooks, meals, course-related field trips, airport pick-up, laundry, and UHM Study Abroad fees.

 Roundtrip airfare between Honolulu and London is not included; students have the option of taking the flight arranged by Third Eye Travel or making their own travel arrangements.